Enterprise Apps

 Quip Connect lets users export reports to Quip documents and spreadsheets with Live Data.
 Once imported, the data automatically syncs with Salesforce.
 If Live Data changes in Salesforce, the relevant Quip doc automatically receives an update.

-Lightning Components are used to create custom apps, so admins and devs will be able to extend Quip features directly into the heart of any app.
+Lightning Components are used to create custom apps, so admins and developers can extend Quip features directly into the heart of any app.

 Quip’s Revamp